opentelekomcloud/docs/SMN/SMN User Guide/HTTPHTTPS Message Format.md

 ### Format of HTTP/HTTPS Subscription Confirmation Messages

 After you add an HTTP/HTTPS endpoint, SMN sends a subscription confirmation message to the subscriber.
 The content of the subscription confirmation message contains JSON character strings.
 The subscriber needs to obtain the subscription URL (**subscribe\_url**) to confirm the subscription.
-Table 1 describes the JSON strings in detail.
+Table 2 describes the JSON strings in detail.

-<span id="_table52870937144241" class="anchor"></span>**Table 1** Content of an HTTP/HTTPS subscription confirmation message
+**Table 2** Content of an HTTP/HTTPS subscription confirmation message
 <table>
 <tr>
 <th>Parameter</th>